esmBot/esmBot/docs/setup.md

     These instructions apply to Fedora 38/RHEL 9 or later.

     Some of these packages require that you add the RPM Fusion and/or EPEL repositories.
-You can find instructions on how to add them [here](https://rpmfusion.org/Configuration).
+You can find instructions in the [RPM Fusion configuration guide](https://rpmfusion.org/Configuration).
     ```sh
     sudo dnf install git curl cmake ffmpeg sqlite gcc-c++ ImageMagick-c++-devel vips-devel cabextract zxing-cpp-devel
     ```